sparna-git/Sparnatural/README.md

 1. Read the following README;
 2. Read [the documentation](https://docs.sparnatural.eu)
-3. Look at how things work in [sparnatural-demo-dbpedia](https://github.com/sparna-git/sparnatural.eu/tree/main/demos/demo-dbpedia);
+3. Look at how things work in the ["Hello Sparnatural folder"](https://github.com/sparna-git/Sparnatural/tree/master/hello-sparnatural) that demonstrates a simple integration against the DBPedia endpoint;
-4. In particular look at how the specifications are written by looking at [the source of `sparnatural-demo-dbpedia/index.html`](https://github.com/sparna-git/sparnatural.eu/blob/main/demos/demo-dbpedia/index.html)
+4. In particular look at [the OWL configuration file](https://github.com/sparna-git/Sparnatural/blob/master/hello-sparnatural/config.ttl) that defines the classes and properties used in this page;
-5. Adapt [`sparnatural-demo-dbpedia/index.html`](https://github.com/sparna-git/sparnatural.eu/blob/main/demos/demo-dbpedia/index.html) by changing the configuration and adapting the SPARQL endpoint URL;
+5. Adapt this configuration and the endpoint URL in the index.html webpage if you want to test on your own data;

 # Features